Generalized cohomology theories for algebraic stacks: Introduction

 \subsection{Outline of Part I}

 The first part of the paper begins in \secref{sec:scallop} by introducing the class of \emph{scalloped} (derived) stacks.
-As a first approximation, scalloped stacks are those that are built, locally in some sense, out of quotient stacks of the form $[X/G]$ where $G$ is a nice embeddable group scheme over an affine scheme $S$ and $X$ is a \emph{quasi-affine} scheme with $G$-action.
+As a first approximation, scalloped stacks are those that are built, locally in some sense, out of quotient stacks of the form $[X/G]$ where $G$ is a nice embeddable group scheme over an affine scheme $S$ and $X$ is a \emph{quasi-affine} $S$-scheme with $G$-action.
 We recall (see \ssecref{ssec:nice}): \begin{itemize} \item Nice groups are a certain class of affine fppf group schemes which are linearly reductive (meaning that the functor of $G$-invariants is exact) which is stable under passage to closed subgroups and extensions.
 For example, algebraic tori are nice, as are finite étale groups of order invertible on $S$.

 \item Embeddability means that $G$ is a closed subgroup of the general linear group of some vector bundle on $S$.
-For $G$ nice, this always holds Nisnevich-locally on $S$ (see \cite[Cor.~13.2]{AlperHallRydh}), and even globally if $S$ is the spectrum of a field. \end{itemize} Such quotients will be called \emph{\qfund}.
+For $G$ nice, this always holds Nisnevich-locally on $S$ (see \cite[Cor.~13.2]{AlperHallRydh}), and globally if $S$ is the spectrum of a field. \end{itemize} Such quotients will be called \emph{\qfund}.
 The class of scalloped stacks is then built as the closure of the class of \qfund stacks under the following property: given a quasi-compact algebraic stack $\sX$ with separated diagonal, and a representable étale neighbourhood $p : \sV \to \sX$ of a closed substack $\sZ\sub\sX$ with $\sV$ \qfund, we require that if $\sX\setminus\sZ$ is scalloped, then so is $\sX$.
 For example, this class includes quotients $[X/G]$ as above where now $X$ is a qcqs \emph{algebraic space}.
 It also includes tame Deligne--Mumford stacks, as well as tame Artin stacks in the sense of \cite{AbramovichOlssonVistoli}, with separated diagonal.
 In fact, the main result of \cite{AlperHallHalpernLeistnerRydh} implies that the class of scalloped stacks is precisely the class of qcqs stacks with separated diagonal and nice stabilizers.
 See Sects.~\ref{ssec:scallop} and \ref{ssec:scallop/tame}.
-In Appendix~\ref{sec:linearly} we also explain how the theory can be extended to \emph{linearly scalloped} stacks, which roughly speaking is a variant of the above definitions where arbitrary linearly reductive groups are allowed instead of only nice ones.
+In Appendix~\ref{sec:linearly} we also define \emph{linearly scalloped} stacks, which roughly speaking is a variant of the above definitions where arbitrary linearly reductive groups are allowed instead of only nice ones, and we explain how the theory developed in this paper can be extended to that setting.